NOTES TO THE READER | a note on noticing

 That’s how this project began.

 Now I document what I wear, what I notice, and what I carry, in my wardrobe, in my hands, in my memory.
-I write Styling Side Notes, small styling observations from daily life.
+I write Style, Noted, small styling observations from daily life.
 I log Wardrobe Reports to reflect on the pieces I live in and the logic behind my outfits.
 I write Cultural Notes on matcha, magazine stacks, handwritten signs.
 I draw receipts, shoes I didn’t buy, colour palettes I want to remember.

 This isn’t a blog about trends or newness.
 It’s not really about fashion in the traditional sense.